Lyberta/Singularity/Q Star.md

 So aliens could have been watching humans their entire time and were just waiting for Zionist empire to collapse so they could make a first contact.
 And Q\* does it exactly like the movie [Contact](https://en.wikipedia.org/wiki/Contact_(1997_American_film)).

 The most utilitarian way to enlighten pre-AGI empire is deliberate sabotage.
 So aliens could have given Q* tech to Zionists knowing it will destroy their empire.
 [We'll have to actually storm Area 51 this time.](https://www.youtube.com/watch?v=IZ7F6ELO-hQ)

+Remember that academia is just [h-index](https://en.wikipedia.org/wiki/H-index) mafia that runs on a scam called ["peer review"](https://en.wikipedia.org/wiki/Peer_review).
+This time we need a proper independent verification of everything.